lindbergryan04/RecipeRater_report/README.md

 With all of these improvements, our final model had an accuracy of 58%, a striking 1% improvement over our base model.
 Any improvement is good, right?
 Right?

-We suspect that this is primarily due to the fact that our features really do not tell us much about the target, and our base model had already made use of almost all of the meaningful patterns present in the data.
+We suspect that this is primarily due to the fact that our features really do not tell us much about the target, and our base model had already made use of almost all of the meaningful patterns present in the original data.
 Another suspicion is the uneven distribution of rating categories.
 With such a large number of ratings in the ‘high’ category, the model may be biased to predict high in most cases.
 Currently about 60% of the recipes are rated ‘high’, 30% are rated ‘low’, and around 10% rated ‘medium’.
 We attempted to redefine our bins such that we had a 60/20/20 split, but found this didn’t affect the results.

 ---